fabiangreffrath/crispy-doom/README.md

  * Demo recording and/or playback timers and progress bar.
  * Demo continue and take-over features, handing controls over to the player when demo playback is finished or interrupted.

 Most of these features are disabled by default and need to get enabled either in the in-game "Crispness" menu, in the crispy-doom-setup tool or as command line parameters.
 They are implemented in a way that preserves demo-compatibility with Vanilla Doom and network game compatibility with Chocolate Doom.
-Furthermore, Crispy Doom's savegames and config files are compatible, though not identical .compatibility.md)), to Vanilla Doom's.
+Furthermore, Crispy Doom's savegames and config files are compatible, though not identical (see the [Compatibility section in the Wiki](https://github.com/fabiangreffrath/crispy-doom/docs/.compatibility.md)), to Vanilla Doom's.

 Crispy Doom strives for maximum compatibility with all "limit-removing Vanilla" maps -- but not Boom or ZDoom maps.
 More specifically, Crispy Doom supports some select advanced features such as [ANIMATED](https://doomwiki.org/wiki/ANIMATED) and [SWITCHES](https://doomwiki.org/wiki/SWITCHES) lumps, MBF sky transfers, SMMU swirling flats and [MUSINFO](https://doomwiki.org/wiki/MUSINFO) -- but neither generalized linedef and sector types nor DECORATE and MAPINFO.